 The following graphs set forth the historical performance of each Index based on the weekly historical closing levels from January 2, 2015 through September 11, 2020.
-The closing level of the NASDAQ-100 Index[®] on September 11, 2020 was 11,087.40.
-The closing level of the Russell 2000[®] Index on September 11, 2020 was 3,340.97.
+The closing level of the NASDAQ-100 Index[®] on September 15, 2020 was 11,438.87.
+The closing level of the Russell 2000[®] Index on September 15, 2020 was 1,538.154.
+The closing level of the S&P 500[®] Index on September 15, 2020 was 3,401.20.
 We obtained the closing levels above and below from the Bloomberg Professional[®] service ("Bloomberg"), without independent verification.

-The historical closing levels of each Index should not be taken as an indication of future performance, and no assurance can be given as to the closing level of any Index on any Review Date or any day during the Monitoring Period.
+The historical closing levels of each Index should not be taken as an indication of future performance, and no assurance can be given as to the closing level of any Index on the Pricing Date or any Review Date.
 There can be no assurance that the performance of the Indices will result in the return of any of your principal amount or the payment of any interest.